How to import your pets in 8 steps (updated September 2018)

 Depending on your country of origin, the process can take a few months, and there can also be delays due to vaccination needs, illnesses or errors.
 So start the process as soon as you know you’re going to be relocating.

 2. Check to make sure that your pets meet the import requirements.

 There’s no limit on the number of pets you can import, but they must all be a minimum of 3 months old.

-Certain vaccinations are required for pets being imported to Malaysia, and that list of mandatory vaccines changes frequently, so be sure to ask your import agent about current requirements.
+Certain vaccinations are required for pets being imported to Malaysia, and the list of mandatory vaccines changes frequently, so be sure to ask your import agent about current requirements.
 (See point #4 below about how to find an import agent).
 Note that there may be some special out-of-the-ordinary vaccinations that Malaysia requires for your pet, which may take your vet some time to find.
 For example, the “horse flu” vaccine for dogs is a recent Malaysian requirement that has thrown lots of people for a loop.
-So be sure to ask your important agent about current vaccination requirements and get your pets vaccinated as soon as you can.
+So be sure to ask your Malaysian import agent about current vaccination requirements and get your pets vaccinated as soon as you can.